The Adventures of a Rookie: Plot

 A few days later the doctor returns to the Linden house to examine Hilda again.
 He announces that he has misdiagnosed her and lifts the quarantine.
 The recruits can go back to the base, but when they arrive back to the camp they are immediately sent out on a harsh thirty-day field exercise.
 Burke orders Bob, Mike and Jerry to march away twelve miles to their field base.
 The three men decide to save some time by hitching a ride with a convoy.
 They are however totally unaware that the convoy they hike with is actually bound for San Francisco.
-They fall asleep and are in for quite a surprise as they wake up, and are ordered to join the troops being shipped overseas to take part in the war.
+They fall asleep and are in for surprise as they wake up, and are ordered to join the troops being shipped overseas to take part in the war.

 The men soon find themselves AWOL on an ocean-bound freight boat.
 They put their heads together once more, and decide on using the ship's cargo nets to swing back to the docks before the ship leaves the harbor.
 The net jams, and they fall into the water.
-Luckily enough they find themselves being of some use, as they get to pick up a whole briefcase of dispatches that somehow had fallen overboard.
+They find themselves being of some use, as they get to pick up a whole briefcase of dispatches that somehow had fallen overboard.

-The three men are considered heroes for saving the dispatches, but after the swim they’re hospitalized.
+The three men are considered heroes for saving the dispatches, but after the swim they're hospitalized.
 Lying in the hospital the receive news that none other than General Ames is coming to personally thank them.
 They do realize that if the general discovers they are AWOL, Bob will never be admitted to officer training school.
 To avoid this Bob insists that they sneak out of the hospital before the general arrives.
 The nurses see them trying to escape, and call for the M.P.'s.
 The three men are caught and sent back to their unit at the camp.

 To hide the fact that they are AWOL, Jerry suggests they should say that they were lost on their march to the field camp.
 They get help from Peggy, who drives them to a deserted ravine, where they are found by Burke and taken to the colonel.
 Burke tells the colonel that he saw Peggy drop the three men off at the ravine, the colonel orders the trio jailed.
 When their company prepares to ship out, Jerry and Mike are released and commanded to follow Burke.
-The colonel gets a letter written by General Ames, where the men’s heroics are explained.
+The colonel gets a letter written by General Ames, where the men's heroics are explained.
 The colonel forgives Bob, who then abandons his pursuit of officer training school to join his friends, as they are being shipped overseas to the war.